A man dressed in traditional Bedouin attire walking through a desert landscape with sand dunes during sunset.

 Bedouins in Oman

-Traditionally defined, a Bedouin is a nomadic desert dweller who travels through the desert.
-In the past, nomads usually moved from pasture to pasture to ensure the survival of their herds and their respective tribes.
-The people in the coastal regions of Oman have been settled for a very long time.
-In the fishing villages and smaller commercial ports, people have been living for centuries as “hadr” – a term used to describe sedentary coastal dwellers.
-However, in recent decades, the Bedus – desert tribes of Oman – have become largely sedentary.
+Classically viewed, a Bedouin is a desert dweller who wanders as a nomad through the desert.
+Historically, nomads generally moved from grazing land to grazing land to ensure the survival of their herds and their respective tribe.
+The people in the coastal regions of Oman settled down long ago.
+In the fishing villages and smaller trading ports, people have lived as 'Hadr' for centuries—a term used to describe settled coastal dwellers.
+The Bedu (the term for desert tribes in Oman), on the other hand, have mostly settled down in recent decades.

 How many Bedouins are there in Oman?

-Oman is a vast country, measured by the number of residents, and is similar in land mass to the Republic of Germany.
-The desert regions of the country are sparsely populated; here, there are only the desert tribes that have always dwelled in these regions of the country.
-However, there has been a widespread rural exodus due to the recent rapid economic upturn in the country.
-Today, about 5 % of the population still live as “nomads” in the deserts of Oman.
+The country is vast, measured by the number of inhabitants, and offers almost as much space as the Federal Republic of Germany.
+The desert regions of the country are hardly populated.
+Here you only meet the desert tribes who have always inhabited these regions of the country.
+However, the economic boom in the country, which has progressed rapidly in recent years, has led to significant rural exodus.
+Today, about 5% of the population still live as 'nomads' in the deserts of Oman.

 Discover Oman with experts who have called it their home